Geodesic Calculus on Implicitly Defined Latent Manifolds: Introduction

 Yet, evaluating Riemannian operations on shape spaces is often computationally expensive, partly due to high dimensionality.
 Autoencoders could efficiently parametrize low-dimensional shape submanifolds, but their latent spaces typically lack explicit geometric structure.
 This highlights an open challenge in manifold learning: equipping latent spaces with geometric structure and practically usable geometric operators.

 Previous work has focused on learning underlying structures, e.g., manifold representations \citep{ArHaHa18} or Riemannian metrics \citep{GrSa25}.
-However, practical computation of geodesic interpolation between given endpoints or geodesic extrapolation remains challenging.
-We address this by making the latent manifold’s geometry accessible via an implicit representation based on a learned projection that minimizes a denoising objective.
-We further introduce a time-discrete variational geodesic calculus suitable for imperfect implicit representations, along with practical computational algorithms. \Cref{fig:explainer} shows an illustrative example for both components.
-Building on time discretizations proven effective for Riemannian shape spaces \citep{RuWi15}, we hope to open up new ways of using latent representations in machine learning in general and enable new reduced-order methods for shape spaces in particular.
+The computation of geodesics on latent manifolds is often restricted to specific autoencoders \citep{ArGoPo22} and specific choices of the metric.
+Practical computation of geodesic interpolation between given endpoints or geodesic extrapolation for some initial position and direction that can be seamlessly integrated in an existing autoencoder pipeline remains challenging.
+There are two essential properties to be achieved.
+First, the computed paths must adhere to the latent sample distribution.
+Second, for non-isometric embeddings a problem-dependent metric must be additionally incorporated.
+To address this, we make the latent manifold's geometry accessible via an implicit representation based on a learned projection that minimizes a denoising objective.
+Furthermore, we introduce a time-discrete variational geodesic calculus which allows for different metrics and is suitable for imperfect implicit representations.
+This tool can be used in diverse applications and is already known to approximate ground truth geodesics well in the case of perfect implicit representations. \Cref{fig:explainer} shows an illustrative example for both desired properties.
+In addition the toy example in \cref{fig:methodmotivation} motivates the need of an actual representation of the latent manifold geometry for geodesic interpolation purposes.
+Building on a suitable time discretization which proved effective for Riemannian shape spaces \citep{RuWi15}, we hope to open up new ways of using latent representations in machine learning in general and enable new reduced-order methods for shape spaces in particular.

-\paragraph{Contributions.} In summary, we make the following contributions: \begin{itemize}[topsep=0pt,itemsep=1pt,partopsep=1pt,parsep=1pt,label=$\circ$,leftmargin=7mm] \item We introduce a time-discrete geodesic calculus for imperfect representations of implicit latent manifolds and provide algorithms for geodesic interpolation and extrapolation. \item We suggest minimizing a denoising objective to learn an approximate projection on latent manifolds with unknown codimension. \item We evaluate our approach on various autoencoders trained on synthetic and real data. \end{itemize}
+\paragraph{Contributions.} In summary, we make the following contributions: \begin{itemize} \item We introduce a time-discrete geodesic calculus for imperfect representations of implicit latent manifolds and provide a framework to compute realistic interpolation and extrapolation on these manifolds.
+For regular, smooth data manifolds this framework corresponds to geodesic inter- and extrapolation with respect to a Riemannian metric. \item We suggest minimizing a denoising objective to learn an approximate projection on latent manifolds with unknown codimension. \item We evaluate our approach on various autoencoders trained on synthetic and on real data. \item We provide code in an easy-to-use fashion for different metrics and implicit representations \url{https://github.com/flrneha/LatentGeodesics}. \end{itemize}

-\subsection{Related work}
+\subsection{Related Work}